aniket07-git/chat-with-webpage/README.md

 - ✅ URL input and submission
 - ✅ Chat interface with message display
 - ✅ Loading states and error handling
+- ✅ Chat history is saved per URL using localStorage, so users can return to previous conversations for each page.
+A "Clear History" button is available for each URL.
 - ⏳ Backend API integration (TODO)
 - ⏳ OpenAI integration (TODO)
 - ⏳ Webpage content extraction (TODO)